Books

 A Collection of Origami Books I Love and Recommend

 The following is a partial list of books in my personal library, accompanied with a description.
 I also included some books that I don’t own, but I am familiar with.
+This page contains affiliate links.
+Read my full disclosure here.

 The list is divided into seven categories: